ahmedhussein107/Ibn-Battuta/README.md

     	- Choose to pay with card, wallet, or cash on delivery.

     	- View your order details and status in **My Orders**

+     - Complaints for user involvement:

+    	- File a complaints to the admin, who reviews them and takes appropriate actions.

+    	- View your complaints details and status in **My Complaints**

+     - Step-by-Step Guide:

+    	- Use the navbar to view a step-by-step guide explaining the process of booking an itinerary.

 </details>